-The Media and Communications Division serves as the City's media relations/public information office.
+The Media Division serves as the City's media relations/public information office.

-The Media and Communications Division provides graphic design and special events coordination services to City departments and manages the operations and video productions of the City's award-winning government access cable TV channel, MVTV-3.
+The Media Division provides graphic design and special events coordination services to City departments and manages the operations and video productions of the City's award-winning government access cable TV channel, MVTV-3.

 In addition, this Division monitors state-issued cable television/video service franchise agreements and manages content on the City's public Web site and employee Intranet.